sierxue/hugo-ganx/README.md

 ## License

-The original hugo-lithium-theme was released by Jonathan Rutheiser under [the MIT License](https://github.com/jrutheiser/hugo-lithium-theme/blob/master/LICENSE.md).
+The original hugo-lithium-theme was released by Jonathan Rutheiser and Yihui Xie under [the MIT License](https://github.com/jrutheiser/hugo-lithium-theme/blob/master/LICENSE.md).
 The modified version in this repository is also released under MIT.